The parish foreshore.

-It has been noticeable that since 2019 a number of boats on these moorings have not been moved or used during the months when they could have been used, irrespective of Covid-19 restrictions which in practice only affected use of the river during the first Lockdown in 2020.
+It has been obvious that since 2018 a number of boats on these moorings have not been moved or used during the months when they could have been used, irrespective of Covid-19 restrictions, which in practice only affected use of the river during the first Lockdown in 2020.
 This may be because they are too heavy to use easily, or maybe because the owner just wants somewhere to put it.

-The agreements will be renewed every April for the coming year, and a maintenance fee of £20 has been introduced.
-Your agreement to the terms and conditions (included below) will be needed before renewing,
+The agreements will be renewed every April for the coming year, and a maintenance fee of £30 has been introduced.
+Your agreement to the terms and conditions (included below) will be needed before renewing.

-To register your boat you will have to sign an agreement form, and you will also need to provide a photo of your boat so that it is easy to identify it (There may be a few that look similar, and a photo will remove any doubts!)
-You will be allocated a numbered mooring post that will be for your own use only, for one boat, and you will also get a sticker to place on your boat which will show the year it has been issued (Registrations will need to be re-issued annually).
+To register your boat/canoe you will have to sign an agreement form, and you will also need to provide a photo of your it so that it is easy to identify it (There may be a few that look similar, and a photo will remove any doubts!)
+You will be allocated a numbered mooring post that will be for your own use only, for one boat, and you will also get a sticker to place on it which will show the year it has been issued (Registrations will need to be re-issued annually).

-There are two things that we need boat owners to do please.
-The first is a condition to always moor your boat fore and aft – the best solution would be to use a stern anchor.
-This helps to stop boats ending up on the Tidal Road after having been blown the other side of the mooring post on a high tide, and it also helps to stop boats bumping into the one next door – both meaning there is much less chance of your boat being damaged.
-Also, a lot of the foreshore here is Secondary Saltmarsh, and this is ecologically important for carbon capture.
+Also, most of the foreshore here is Secondary Saltmarsh, and this is ecologically important for carbon capture.
 The parish council can use it for moorings, but we do have to minimise damage there – if you use fore and aft moorings you will limit the amount of grass and ground under the boat which will be worn away.